- Become a Lawyer

 CPD Filing Requirement

-As a reminder, the annual CPD filing requirement was suspended until 2023 and will resume on September 30, 2023, so no formal plans are required to be submitted to the Law Society until that time.
+During the development work to enhance the CPD program, the annual filing requirement was suspended until this year.
+The requirement to submit a CPD plan has returned and the CPD planning period, including access to the new CPD Tool, will open on July 4, 2023.
 Past CPD plans remain available in the Lawyer Portal, but the CPD planning tool has been deactivated as it no longer aligns with the new CPD approach.